GiancarloSegier/PPP/README.md

 * shortcut to tripplanner
 * trips you can join
 * new challenges

 ### 5. My trips
 * trips you've done
 * upcoming trips
 * saved trips from comunity
 * memories
+  * 'last year you did this trip', ...

 ### 6. Challenges
 * Challenges at this location
 * Common challenges / trophies